WarwickRSE/SoftwareDevDec2017/DebugIntro/C/README.md

   `gcc -O0 -g 09_Tarpit -o 09`

 03-05\_InfAndNanTable.c generates a table of Floating Point operations involving Inf, NaN and signed zero.
 The code is rather terse, so don't worry if you don't understand it all.
 A coloured version of the output is included in the parent directory for reference.
+The code by default tries to colourize using old style terminal characters.
+If these don't work, compile with -DNO_C to omit colorizing